 In addition to faculty members keeping record of attendance, students are responsible for keeping a record of their own absences and may not exceed the maximum number allowed.
 While students may consult the instructor about their record of attendance, the instructor is the final judge of that record.

 Absences for reasons of religious holidays, serious illness, death in the student’s immediate family, or required participation in a University-sponsored event are, with the appropriate documentation, excused absences, and students will be given an opportunity to make up class examinations or other graded assignments.
-At FCRH, students are asked to complete an Excused Absence Request Form, available at fordham.edu/fcrhexcusedabsences, which is reviewed by their respective class dean.
-At FCLC, students are asked to complete an Excused Absence Request Form, available at this link, which is reviewed by their class dean and submitted to the instructor for final approval.
-At Gabelli, students are asked to email their class dean, except students (sophomores) enrolled in a cohort, who should visit fordham.edu/gabelli/absence.
+At FCRH, FCLC, and GABELLI, students can complete an Excused Absence Request on their My.Fordham portal.
 At PCS, students are asked to email their advising dean with their request, which should include the reason for the anticipated absence and any supporting documentation.

 The maximum number of total absences will not exceed six class meetings for a course that meets three days per week, four class meetings for a course meeting two days per week, or two class meetings for a course that meets once a week, unless otherwise noted in the syllabus.

 If a faculty member chooses to allow unexcused absences, the number of excused and unexcused absences combined may be limited to the maximum number noted above.
 Faculty members are under no obligation to allow makeup work for unexcused absences.
 Faculty who choose to establish a more stringent attendance policy must have the approval of their department.
 All faculty must include their attendance policy in the course syllabus distributed at the first course meeting.